Performative Prediction in a Stateful World: DISCUSSION

-This work points out the important role that the long history of institutions making predictions on individuals plays in shaping the behavior of individuals.
-The addition of state to performativity opens up a new venue for discussing the social impact of machine learning based predictions.
+This work models the important role that the history of institutional predictions plays in shaping the behavior of individuals.
+The addition of state to the formal model of performativity opens up a new venue for discussing the social impact of machine predictions.
 Examples include the structural changes that enable individuals to succeed under such modes of classification and the disparate impact of predictions on groups over time.
+We believe the setting of \Ex{kGRS}, $k$ Groups Respond Slowly, provides an excellent starting point for future investigation of the interaction between performativity and fairness in the presence of information disparities.

+The theoretical assumptions in this work constrain either the loss function or the transition function.
+While an institution controls the loss function, there is no clear way to verify in practice the existence of a fixed, deterministic transition function, let alone its sensitivity.
+Our theoretical guarantees are thus best interpreted in practice as conditional statements: if the world's response is not too sensitive to prior history or the institution's choices, the simple and widely used heuristic of RRM is sensible.

-It remains open whether other algorithms studied in online learning can yield successful outcomes for the phenomenon of performativity.
-This work focused on the goal of convergence, but if convergence is not a priority for the institution, then it is interesting to study which measures of the learner's success best apply to the setting of performativity.
+This work focuses on the goal of convergence, but if convergence is not a priority for the institution then it may be interesting to study which measures of the institution's success best apply to the setting of performativity.
 Regret is widely studied in online learning, but lacks a clear interpretation in settings where the adversary can adapt to the player.
 Empirically, studying other applications where performativity arises could provide important theoretical insight into this phenomenon.